Ziaur Rahman: Early life

-Ziaur Rahman was born on 19 January 1936 to a Bengali Muslim family of Mandals in the village of Bagbari in Gabtali, Bogra District.
-His father, Mansur Rahman, was a chemist and graduated from University of Calcutta in Chemistry.
+Ziaur Rahman was born on 19 January 1936 to a Bengali Muslim family of Mandals in the village of Bagbari in Gabtali, Bogura District.
+His father, Mansur Rahman, was a chemist and graduated from University of Calcutta with a degree in Chemistry.
 He was specialised in paper and ink chemistry and worked for a government department at Writers' Building in Kolkata.
 His grandfather, Moulvi Kamaluddin Mandal, migrated from Mahishaban to Nashipur-Bagbari after marrying his grandmother, Meherunnisa.
 His mother's name was Jahanara Khatun.
-Ziaur Rahman was raised in his home village of Bagbari and studied in Bogra Zilla School.
+Ziaur Rahman was raised in his home village of Bagbari and studied in Bogura Zilla School.
 He had two younger brothers, Ahmed Kamal (d.
 2017) and Khalilur Rahman (d.
 2014).

 In 1946, Mansur Rahman enrolled Ziaur Rahman for a short stint in a boys school of Calcutta, Hare School, where he studied until the dissolution of the British Empire in India and the partition of India and Pakistan in 1947.
 Mansur Rahman exercised his option to become a citizen of a Muslim-majority Pakistan and, in August 1947, moved to Karachi, the first capital of Pakistan located in Sindh, West Pakistan.
-Zia, at the age of 11, had become a student in class six at the Academy School in Karachi in 1947.
+Zia, at the age of 11, began attending class six at the Academy School in Karachi in 1947.
 Ziaur Rahman spent his adolescent years in Karachi and, by age 16, completed his secondary education from that school in 1952.

 In 1953, Ziaur Rahman was admitted into the D. J. Sindh Government Science College.
 The same year, he joined the Pakistan Military Academy at Kakul as a cadet.

 In August 1960, his marriage was arranged to Khaleda Khanam Putul, the 15-year-old daughter of Iskandar and Taiyaba Majumder from the Feni District (part of then Noakhali District).
 The girl, later known as Khaleda Zia, went on to serve as the Prime Minister of Bangladesh three times.
 At the time, Ziaur Rahman was a captain in the Pakistan Army who was posted as an Officer of the Defence Forces.
 His father, Mansur Rahman, could not attend the marriage ceremony, as he was in Karachi.
 Zia's mother had died earlier.